grpc/proposal/A72-open-telemetry-tracing.md

 managed in a more sustainable way and user-friendly.
 As a prerequisite, the stream tracer factory API will be stabilized.
 OpenTelemetryModule will be created with an OpenTelemetryAPI instance passing in for necessary configurations.
-Users can also rely on SDK autoconfig extension that configure the sdk object through environmental variables or Java system properties, then obtain the sdk object passed in to gRPC.
+Users can also rely on SDK autoconfig extension that configures the sdk object through environmental variables or Java system properties, then obtain the sdk object passed in to gRPC.